fsharp/fsharp.org/guides/cloud/index.md

 ---

 This is an overview of the packages and tools for scalable data processing with F#, particularly for taking advantage of scalable cloud-computing resources.
+To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/blob/gh-pages/guides/cloud/index.md) and send the pull request.

 ## Table of Contents